SCLK-0/techconnect/docs/archive/HOW-TO-REAPPROVE-REJECTED-TUTORS.md

 ## Summary

 **Current State:**
-- ❌ No UI to view rejected tutors
+- ❌ No UI to view declined tutors
 - ❌ No way to re-approve through interface
 - ✅ Can manually update via SQL

 **Recommended:**
-- ✅ Add "Rejected" tab to Approvals page
+- ✅ Add "Declined" tab to Approvals page
 - ✅ Add "Re-approve" button
-- ✅ Add rejection reasons for better tracking
+- ✅ Add declination reasons for better tracking

 **Quick Fix (Now):**
-Use SQL to change status from 'rejected' to 'pending', then approve through UI.
+Use SQL to change status from 'declined' to 'pending', then approve through UI.